top of page

 Participation in the GSD DM Research is FREE – NO COST TO SUBMIT THE BLOOD TEST TO THE UNIVERSITY OF MISSOURI.
 Use the attached form which notes the sample is part of our DM Research and there is no charge.
 Click the Button below for the German Shepherd Dog DM Submission form

-Write “NO CHARGE”
+Write “NO CHARGE” on the form

 You do not have to be a member of the Parent Club/German Shepherd Dog Club of America to participate in this research project.
 You can participate several ways....